cattyhouse/debian_install/README.md

 - each package may have a postinst shell script, rsync for example: `/var/lib/dpkg/info/rsync.postinst`. when dpkg --configure is called, `deb-systemd-helper enable` is called in the script, thus the service is enabled. to see a rough list of **debian** enabled services `fd -p postinst /var/lib/dpkg -X grep 'deb-systemd-helper enable'`
 - you may need to run `systemctl disable NAME.service` if you don't want it to run on boot

-> how do list all enabled services and timers
+> how to list all enabled services and timers
 - enabled services and timers are usually symlinked to the `*.target.wants` directory, so we can use find to list them all and sort by type.

 ```sh